 Many restaurants serve during working days a daily menu.
 Often you can choose from a few starters, a main and a drink.
 In some cases, they even offer a dessert.
 The prices of a Menú del Día variate, like the prices of restaurants, do too.
 But it is not uncommon to find a 2 or 3-course menu for around 8-15 euros.

 Another tip: Some restaurants only open after 1 pm, but you can enjoy your lunch till at least 4 pm.
 On our website, you can order an ebook with restaurants in and around Málaga for free.

 Tip 3: Cheap accommodation

 What kind of accommodation is your pick for a holiday?
 A hotel is often more expensive.
-You do have the luxury to find breakfast waiting for you and the option to have diner in the same place.
+You do have the luxury to find breakfast waiting for you and the option to have dinner in the same place.
 But that makes it more expensive.
 You good also choose a Bed and Breakfast.
 Also a room and breakfast, but more small scale.

 But, why not book a holiday home?
-Besides a bedroom, you have a comfortable seating area a terrace and a kitchen, so that you can prepare your own meal and can have your own drinks in the fridge.
+Besides a bedroom, you have a comfortable seating area a terrace and a kitchen, so that you can prepare your meal and can have your drinks in the fridge.
 Handy and it saves a lot of money!

 Besides that, you can order bread and if you forgot to go to the store we have an honesty bar where you can take a snack, a drink or some homemade products and pay later.

 A city trip is often expensive.
 Without noticing it, your money is spent.
 But if you plan your trip in advance, Málaga can be a cheap city trip.
 Sunday afternoon is an excellent day for spending the day in Málaga.
 Do you know why?
 Because on Sunday afternoons the admission to various cultural sights is free.